timyers/r-learning-resources-for-genomics/README.md

 ### Learn the Tidyverse
 - [R for Data Science (R4DS)](https://r4ds.had.co.nz/) - This book will teach you how to do data science with `R`.
 You’ll learn how to get your data into `R`, get it into the most useful structure, transform it, visualise it and model it.
 It’s designed to take you from knowing nothing about `R` or the tidyverse to having all the basic tools of data science at your fingertips.
 - [Statistical Inference via Data Science:  A ModernDive into R and the Tidyverse](https://moderndive.com/index.html) - “Help!
 I’m new to `R` and `RStudio` and I need to learn them!
 What do I do?”
 If you’re asking yourself this, this book is for you.
+- [ggplot2: elegant graphics for data science](https://ggplot2-book.org/index.html) - This book by Hadley Wickham goes into greater depth into the ggplot2 visualisation system.  `ggplot2` is an `R` package for producing statistical, or data, graphics.

 ### What's next